kenaniah/activerecord-querify/README.md

 ## Overview

-Querify provides an easy interface for querying ActiveRecord data given a hash of parameters.
-It also allows you to specify configuration options to set limits to paginated requests.
+Querify provides an easy interface for manipulating Active Record queries given a hash of parameters.
+It extends Active Record classes to provide:
+ * `#querify` - where clauses based on a hash of parameters
+ * `#paginate` - automatic and highly configurable pagination
+ * `#sortable` - order by clauses based on a hash of parameters

+Querify was designed to by query string friendly, and making pagination, sorting, and filtering based on URL parameters trivial.

 ## Getting Started